I often travel to undeveloped counties with a high risk of food poisoning, diarrhea, and stomach bugs.

 Best Activated Charcoal for Stomach Bugs

-When looking for a brand of activated charcoal for stomach bugs, make sure it doesn’t contain any sweeteners or laxatives.
+When looking for a brand of activated charcoal for stomach bugs, ensure it doesn’t contain any sweeteners or laxatives.
 These can worsen your stomach bug or symptoms.

-I personally find it easier to take activated charcoal in capsules, especially if I’m already nauseous.
+I find it easier to take activated charcoal in capsules, especially if I’m already nauseous.
 However, powdered activated charcoal is usually cheaper and can be found in bulk.
-It doesn’t taste great but you can mix it into applesauce to take it.
+It doesn’t taste great, but you can mix it into applesauce to take it.

 Here are some reputable activated charcoal products which could work well for stomach bugs.